rotem-milestonezero/task-assignment/Nest-React-Task.md

 * Make use of the latest features of NestJs and React like hooks.

-* Try to produce a professional-looking page so use a component library such as Material-UI, Ant Design, or anything else you like.
+* Try to produce a professional-looking page.

 **Final thoughts**